theworkingdev/theworkingdev.github.com/_posts/2013-05-28-javascripts-keywords.md

 date:   2013-05-28
 ---

+JavaScript keywords are special words that you can't use in your program as variable name, name of a function or name of a class.

 * `break`: to get out of loops.
 Use it (sparingly) inside for or while loops.
 Used also inside switch statements to prevent cascading of flow. see also switch, for, while, continue
 * `case`: used from within a switch statement.
 It works as an expression matcher.
 When an it matches, program flow is routed on that specific case label see also switch
 * `catch`: part of a try-catch-finally exception handling mechanism.
 When an exception is thrown, the actual exception can be matched to a number of catch blocks.
 If the exception matches, the program flow is transferred to that catch block see also try, finally